Cosmological Correlators in Gauge Theory and Gravity from EAdS: Propagators

 In Mellin space it is important to keep track of the integration contour for the various terms.
 Basic algebraic manipulations of a given expression in Mellin space should only be performed if the various terms share the same Mellin integration contour.

-4pt This applies in particular to the Mellin space form of the gauge boson \eqref{Spin 1 bubu Mellin} and graviton \eqref{Spin 2 bubu Mellin} propagators, which are given by a sum of terms that do not share the same integration contour.
+4pt This applies in particular to the Mellin-space form of the gauge-boson \eqref{Spin 1 bubu Mellin} and graviton \eqref{Spin 2 bubu Mellin} propagators.
+In these cases the different tensor structures are accompanied by cosecant functions with shifted arguments.
+Owing to the prescription \eqref{csc} for the cosecant poles, these terms do not initially share the same Mellin integration contour.
 This is discussed in more detail in the following.